 - Stress (3)

-While touching your face cannot cause acne, it can certainly exacerbate the issue and worsen inflammation (4).
+While touching your face, alone, cannot cause acne, it can certainly exacerbate the issue and worsen inflammation (4).

 Your hands come in contact with millions of germs when you touch different surfaces.
 Most of us unknowingly transfer those germs and dirt to our faces when we touch them.
 The germs, impurities, and dirt can worsen the active acne.
 Rubbing your face frequently also triggers acne, which is known as acne mechanica.